The Last of Us Part I Launching Soon On PC: Here's What You Need To Know Before Launch

 The Last of Us Part I: PC System Requirements

-Like with all PC games, it is important to check if you meet The Last of Part I’s PC system requirements.
-And, because the game was launched on the PS5, the game’s minimum requirements are AMD Ryzen 5 1500X or Intel Core i7-4770K with 16 GB RAM and a graphics card of 4 GB memory, such as AMD Radeon RX 470 and NVIDIA GeForce GTX 970, with the game stored on SSD.
+Like with all PC games, it is important to check if your PC meets the system requirements.
+And, because The Last of Part I was launched on the PS5, the game’s minimum requirements are bit on the higher-end — AMD Ryzen 5 1500X or Intel Core i7-4770K with 16 GB RAM and a graphics card of 4 GB memory, such as AMD Radeon RX 470 and NVIDIA GeForce GTX 970, with the game stored on SSD.

 And, for better visuals, in line with the PS5, the recommended requirements are AMD Ryzen 5 3600X or Intel Core i7-8700, 16 GB RAM, and a graphics card with 8 GB memory like AMD Radeon RX 5700 XT, NVIDIA RTX 2070 and NVIDIA GeForce RTX 3060.